 Various student activities are sponsored throughout the year by campus clubs, classes, faculty, and the ASUH-KCC.
 Activities must be sponsored by one of these groups.
-Details concerning student activities may be obtained through the Student Services Office.
+Details concerning student activities may be obtained through the Center of Student Life and Activities located at the second floor of the Campus Center.